GiovanniStefanizzi/dima-project/README.md

  - If requested, receive notifications when hail or below zero temperatures are forecast;

 ## 🛠️ Built With
- - Flutter - Framework for building native apps using React;
+ - Flutter - Framework for building applications in Dart
  - Firebase - Backend services for authentication and database;
  - Google Earth Engine - Satellite data retrieval;